xukangmin/Linux-0.11/README.md

 make bochs
 # open debug server from qemu
 make debug
-# open gdb to connect with qemu
+# run gdb command and connect to qemu
 make gdb
+# run lldb command and connect to qemu
+make lldb
 # clean files
 make clean
 # mount hdc-0.11.img to hdc (only on linux and WSL2)